Tutorial: Deployment in PyCharm

 You can also upload contents of each directory within your project.
 For example, right-click the parent directory of the Solver.py, namely,

 src and choose from the context menu.
 We now have the entire directory uploaded to the server:

 Comparing remote and local versions

 There is a local and a remote copy of the file Solver.py, and they are identical.
 Let's modify the local version.

-To do that, place the caret at the method declaration, and press Ctrl+Shift+Alt+T (or choose rename a method:on the main menu).
+To do that, place the caret at the method declaration, and press Ctrl+Shift+Alt+T (or choose rename a method:from the main menu).
 The popup menu shows all refactorings, available in the current context.
 Let's choose Rename refactoring, and

 Perform refactoring and see the method name and its usage changed.

 Now we've changed the local version.
 Let's make sure PyCharm knows about these changes.
 To do that, go to the Remote Host Tool Window tool window, and right-click Solver.py.
 From the context menu, choose .
 PyCharm opens the differences viewer.

 You can also download an entire directory, if it has been previously uploaded to the server.
 For example, if you click the parent src directory and choose the same command, all nested files will be downloaded from the server.